verbb/formie/docs/get-started/configuration.md

 ### Configuration options
 - `pluginName` - Set a custom name for the plugin.
 - `defaultPage` - Set the default sub-page navigated to when clicking "Formie" in the main menu.

+#### Forms
+- `defaultFormTemplate` - The handle for the default form template used for new forms.
+Formie's defaults will be used if not specified.
+- `defaultEmailTemplate` - The handle for the default email template used for new forms.
+Formie's defaults will be used if not specified.

 #### Submissions
 - `maxIncompleteSubmissionAge` - The maximum age of an incomplete submission in days before it is deleted in garbage collection.
 Set to 0 to disable automatic deletion.